 Speakers & Mentors

-Speakers and Mentors 2023 included (amongst others)
+Speakers and Mentors 2024 included (amongst many others)

 Lisa Ambjörn